17 Ways to Save More Money at Target

-However, by using a few of these tips (even some together!) to save your hard-earned money and get everything on your list—and then some!
-You'll be surprised how far your dollar can go both from this list and from our exclusive article on How a Nutritionist Spends $100 on Groceries.
+However, by using a few of these tips (even some together!), you can save your hard-earned money and get everything on your list—and then some!
+You'll be surprised how far your dollar can go both from this list and from our exclusive article on 18 Amazing Secrets of Shopping Trader Joes.

-The thing is, searching manually for everything you're buying can be tedious, so take advantage of the app's scan feature.
+The thing is, searching manually for everything you're buying can be tedious.
+So—take advantage of the app's scan feature.
 While shopping for your grocery list, simply scan each product's barcode in the app and it'll let you know if that item—or a similar one—has a Cartwheel deal that week.
 Sometimes the prices can be so good they may even rival Walmart (but no promises!).

 Bringing your stash of reusable grocery bags helps the environment and saves you money.
-The store will give you a .05 cent discount for every reusable bag you bring to tote your items in—if you bring 10 bags you get .50 cents.
+The store will give you a 5-cent discount for every reusable bag you bring to tote your items in—if you bring 10 bags you get 50 cents.
 That adds up quickly!
 To keep the savings going, don't miss these 17 Simple Ways to Save $255 a Month on Groceries.

 Target has one of the most generous price match policies of any big box retailer.
 The store will match the price of an item if you find it for less on Target.com, certain online competitors (like Walmart.com and Amazon.com), or a competitor's local print ad.
 Even better: You can get a price match up to 14 days after purchase.
 The full list of competitors depends on the store, so check with Guest Services to get the latest.

-Get a Discount on Gift Cards
+Get a discount on gift cards

 Websites like GiftCardGranny buy people's unwanted gift cards—including Target cards—at a discount, which they then turn around and resell at a discount.
 This means you can buy Target gift cards in a variety of dollar amounts for a serious steal—sometimes as much as 8-10 percent cheaper.

-Understand the Clearance Schedule
+Understand the clearance schedule

 Target is pretty tight-lipped about its markdown schedule, but some observant bloggers have figured it out over the years.
-According to The Krazy Koupon Lady, the company's unofficial markdown schedule follows a certain path.
+According to The Krazy Coupon Lady, the company's unofficial markdown schedule follows a certain path.
 We think it's something like this: Mondays are when kids' products and electronics go on sale; Tuesdays is the day for women's clothing; food, men's clothing, and health items get the slash on Wednesdays; Thursday's cuts include pet items and housewares; and Fridays are for jewelry, beauty products, and automotive goods.

-Get a Rain Check
+Get a rain check

 Every week, Target promotes special offers that give you gift cards for making a purchase.
 For example, buy four boxes of cereal and receive a $5 gift card at checkout.
 Those gift cards can be used for any future purchases—use them during your next shopping trip, or do like some shoppers do and save them for large purchases like electronics or Christmas gifts.

 You know those special clearance prices we mentioned?
 Sometimes, they're mixed among other products on the shelves, but they're often stocked on the endcaps of aisles.
 These areas can be treasure troves for items you really need or didn't know you need (but really want).
-Seriously, have have you lived this long without a better zester?!
+Seriously, have you lived this long without a better zester?!

-Make a Gift Registry
+Make a gift registry

 Planning a wedding or having a baby?
 Make a Target gift registry for all the items on your wish list and you'll receive a coupon good for 15 percent off the remaining items when your event passes.
 Keep your eyes peeled because the store is known for putting extra coupons on the front page.